 Learn more about the update service on the Disclosure and Barring Service website.

 Before an organisation approaches an individual for a DBS check, they are legally responsible for ensuring that they are entitled to ask that person to reveal their conviction history – whether they have any unspent convictions, cautions, reprimands or warnings.
 Organisations must therefore carry out an assessment to identify if the role should be subject to a DBS check.
 This assessment should make sure that the role meets the requirements for a standard or enhanced DBS check and if the role is defined as regulated activity.

 Guidance on how to identify if a DBS check is required can be found on the DBS website or by contacting your local VCS office and asking for a DBS advisor.
 You can now check whether a role is eligible for a DBS check using the interactive eligibility tool on the DBS website.

-Guidance on DBS checks for volunteers can also be found on the Volunteering England website.
+Further guidance on DBS checks for volunteers can also be found on the NCVO Knowhow Nonprofit website.